ufal/UMR/doc/relations-attributes.md

 `:scale` – Used together with `:quant`, e.g. in _6.5 **on the Richter scale**_.
 Example (1h) in 3-2-2-5.

-`:season` – This relation is mentioned in 3-2-2-1 but there are no examples how it is used.
+`:season` – This relation is mentioned in 3-2-2-1,  it is used within `date-entity` concepts (see below).
+Examples in AMR guidelines, section [Other entities: dates, times, percentages, phone, email, URLs](https://github.com/amrisi/amr-guidelines/blob/master/amr.md#other-entities-dates-times-percentages-phone-email-urls) (ML)

 `:source` – Argument role used for languages that do not have frame files.